40,000 Original Miles: 1988 Mazda RX7 Convertible – Sold?

 The FC chassis Mazda RX-7 continues to be a bit of a sleeper in the rad-era marketplace, with naturally aspirated and turbocharged cars alike generally still affordable, even in sound condition.
-This 40,000-mile convertible was listed this week here on Craigslist in Long Island, New York, with documented history and the preferred OEM BBS wheels for an asking price of $11,500.
+This 40,000-mile convertible was originally listed in April 2021 on Craigslist in Long Island, New York, with documented history and the preferred OEM BBS wheels for an asking price of $11,500.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has the RX-7 priced right on the money, as a “Concours” example is valued at a hefty $22,000, but an “Excellent” model drops down to a very reasonable $11,300.
-If you are serious about buying this RX-7 droptop, you can start the conversation by emailing the seller here.
-When you do, please remember to mention you saw the RX-7 featured here on GuysWithRides.com.

 The turbocharged RX-7 obviously gets all the glory, and it’s no surprise why.
 But every FC RX-7 came with the legendary rotary powerplant, so even if you didn’t spring for the top-shelf model, you still maintained a laser-straight connection to the first generation car that started it all.
 The power output was unchanged from the SA chassis, as it was still the same 13B under the hood, pumping out a respectable – but not exactly thrilling – 146 horsepower.
 Later naturally aspirated RX-7’s enjoyed a healthy bump to 160 horsepower, and that may be the better choice if you’re searching for a convertible.
 This car hails from the pre-bump era, but with low mileage and a great color combo, 14 fewer horsepower shouldn’t stop you from checking it out.